 To create consistency across multiple channels, customer data may need to be centralised and any divisions between different marketing departments may also need tackling to improve communication, collaboration and set common goals.
 This can help to avoid situations where the left hand does not know what the right hand is doing.
 Because integrated marketing creates multiple paths to a singular destination, with multiple planned impressions along each path, it’s essential to first define what the destination is and then ensure that messages conveyed across every marketing channel are contributing to a coherent brand experience and bolstering the underlying promise of the campaign.

 Why all the fuss about integrated marketing?

-Integrated marketing creates big impact, because by helping to control and optimise campaign and brand messaging across multiple communications platforms.
-Because audiences now consume media through so many different channels, an integrated approach is crucial to making a big impact because it connects and multiplies the effectiveness of all the impressions.
+Integrated marketing creates a big impact, because by helping to control and optimise campaign and brand messaging across multiple communications platforms audiences now consume media through so many different channels.
+An integrated approach is crucial because it connects and multiplies the effectiveness of all the impressions.
 Keeping true to the strategy, messaging can be crafted and optimised for different channels, taking into account audience and context around each medium and utilising personalisation where practical.

 “The study found an uplift in consumer brand consideration and search by 50% and 56% respectively from an integrated Desktop + Print Ad campaign.”

 Gone are the days that brands only had one or two communication channels to consider.
 Now, brands must find a way to maintain a consistent identity across multiple mediums, and a number of platforms within those mediums.
 Of course, different mediums need to be utilised differently – how you might express yourself on Twitter is not likely how you’d express yourself on the radio – and that simply comes down to the opportunities presented by each medium.